binanhphuoc/TCP-Port-Simulation/readme.md

 between the agents.
 Therefore, the implementation of the routers does not have queues, at least currently.
-- Each router acts as a server which runs a while-loop that keeps checking for a (UDP) connection from the neighboring routers.
+- Each router acts as a server which runs a while-loop that keeps checking for a TCP connection from the neighboring routers.
 - Routers' connections are usually to pass data packets to the next router.